ankschoubey/blog/src/content/post/dev-life/web-development/ux.md

 The prototype also helps engineers to build exactly what the end-users want and reduces overall development time.

-## UI is part of UX, not the other way around.
+## UI is part of UX, not the other way around

 UX includes more than the User Interface.
 It includes every interaction the user has with the product or the company.